bxdoan/bxdoan/README.md

 <div align="center">

-> As Long As We Continue To Fight We Are Not Defeated
+> I would rather die of passion than of boredom.

-> — Miche Zacharius —
+> — Vincent van Gogh —

 </div>